joepowers16/makefile_example_for_R/README.md

 make sure that "Insert Spaces for Tab" is unchecked.
 If you are not working in an Rproject, uncheck "Insert Spaces for Tab" from Tools/Global Options.

 A final note on script length: How long your script should be is a bit like asking how long a paragraph should be.
-There's no absolute answer, but if your paragraph is over a page long, it's probably accomplishing more than your read can keep in mind.
-Same goes for scripts, because future you needs to be able to understand what your script was trying to accomplish oth should accomplish.
+There's no absolute answer, but if your paragraph is over a page long, it's probably accomplishing more than your reader can keep in mind.
+Same goes for scripts, because future you needs to be able to understand what your script was trying to accomplish.
 I try to keep my scripts to <80 characters wide and <100 lines, preferably 50 lines.

 # References
 https://www.gnu.org/software/make/manual/